AmberSimsDev/AmberSimsDev/README.md

 - API Integration with tools like Retrofit and GSON for dynamic data handling

 ## 🔄 Currently Working On
+- Learning and integrating clean architecture in my app projects
+- Exploring data handling and equipping current projects with more network requests through use of Retrofit and GSON

-- A mini choose-your-own-adventure game
+- A mini choose-your-own-adventure game ✅
-- Expanding my PokeBerry app to implement advanced navigation and improve UI design
+- Expanding my PokeBerry app to implement advanced navigation and improve UI design ✅
-- Exploring data handling with network requests through use of Retrofit and GSON

 ## 📚 What I Studied
+- Metas Android Developer Professional Certificate Courses (April -September 2025):
+  -Introduction to Android Mobile Application Development -Programming Fundamentals in Kotlin
+  -Advanced Programming in Kotlin
+  -Working with Data in Android

 - Kotlin Basics and Advanced Concepts via Codecademy's Kotlin course (completed in September 2023)
 - Android App Development through a comprehensive Udemy course covering Firebase, networking, device features, and more